nghttp2/nghttp2/doc/h2load.1.rst

 traffic
   total
     The number of bytes received from the server "on the wire".
-If requests were made via TLS, this value is the number of decrpyted bytes. headers
+If requests were made via TLS, this value is the number of decrypted bytes. headers
     The number of response header bytes from the server without